MSc Education (Neuroscience and Education)Find a programme

-It is suitable for teachers and practitioners of all subjects and across all ages, including teachers of children with special needs, educational psychologists, education managers, policymakers and educationalists who are keen to contribute to the research agenda of future cognitive neuroscience and educational neuroscience research.
-It is for those who want to enrich their thinking and practice with insights about typical and atypical learning from the sciences of the mind and brain.
+It is suitable for teachers and practitioners of all subjects, including teachers of children with special needs, educational psychologists, education managers and policymakers.
+It is for those who wish to enrich their educational thinking and practice with insights about typical and atypical learning from the sciences of the mind and brain.

 The programme also provides an excellent foundation for further research studies, such as a PhD, that involve the ideas and methods of cognitive neuroscience in areas related to education and learning.

-You will engage with the latest research literature and debates, including the latest findings arising from the sciences of mind and brain in areas relevant to education (such as reading, attention, mathematics, language and learning disorders, autism, adolescent development, technology and creativity, along with many other areas).
-You will become an active researcher who draws on findings from neuroscience, psychology, genetics and educational research in order to carry out your own small-scale experiments and research studies, leading to the major work of your dissertation.
+You will engage with the latest research literature and debates, including the most recent findings arising from the sciences of mind and brain in areas relevant to education (such as reading, attention, mathematics, language and learning disorders, autism, adolescent development, technology and creativity, along with many other areas).
+You will become an active researcher who draws on findings from neuroscience, psychology, genetics and educational research in order to carry out your own small- scale experiments and research studies, leading to the major work of your dissertation.

 You will also complete a range of assignments that encourage written, graphical and oral communication of your ideas.
-You will become part of a broader community of study and research in the field of neuroscience and education through lectures, seminars, tutorials and workshops.
 The programme will help you to gain confidence in making critical judgments about research findings, and in debating and discussing issues or ideas in the field of neuroscience and education.